martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 (The credentials block should only be necessary when using a service account.)

-and something similar to this in a relevant HCL file:
+And something similar to this in a relevant HCL file:

 ```
 terraform {